eth-events/readthedocs/alerting/general/index.rst

 The block distance needed to trigger this alert.
 Using ``0`` means that it will triggered directly without waiting for a new block to confirm.
 Be aware that a **reorg** on the blockchain might happen and thus the alert will trigger false-positive results - you should wait at least ``5`` blocks to be on the safe side.

+Send Pending Alerts
+"""""""""""""""""""
+If the confirmation count is not reached, you may allow this alert to send matches though.
+Every Block will then trigger a new pending match.

 JSON Configuration
 """"""""""""""""""
 The definition of an alert is currently checked against a `JSON schema <https://json-schema.org/>`__ in the background (and also before you save it).